 You Are Not Alone

-Countless women have been in your position before; in fact, over half of pregnancies are unplanned.
+Countless women have been in your position before; in fact, more than half of pregnancies are unplanned.
 You are not the first to have to make this difficult choice, so do not be afraid to reach out and ask for help or advice.

 Moreover, you have access to professional help when you need it.
 Adoption agencies and Planned Parenthood clinics provide counsel and guidance to women in your position, and they can help you come to the decision that works best for you.